Wellbeing and emotional support

 Living away from home can be a daunting experience at first, but at Roehampton you'll find you will settle in quickly.
 Part of the reason is our supportive college communities and network of student reps, who are trained to provide you with personal wellbeing support.

-If you live on campus, you will be supported by a flat rep, who will live either in your flat or in a nearby one, and a College Residential Officer.
+If you live on campus, you will be supported by a flat rep, who will live either in your flat or in a nearby one, and a College Warden for out of hours wellbeing support.
 They make sure all of our students live in a secure, supportive environment.

 Disability and dyslexia support